ahennechart/DeepProject/README.md

 #### Step 2

-We built k new empty folders,then we equally filled them with each label using SortedSeq.
+We built k new empty folders,then we equally (actually it is equal modulo(k), the rest is randomly distribuate) filled them with each label using SortedSeq.

 ## Results